bmrankin/documents-and-resources/ManagerREADME.md

 We’ll have a staff meeting with your peers every week for 60 minutes no matter what.
 We have a shared soapbox agenda which captures agenda topics for the entire team.
 This is an overview of status and direction.
 Agenda topics that require a deeper dive are scheduled for other times with those that need to be present.

 You can Slack me 24 hours a day.
 I tend to respond as quickly as possible.
-Times were response is slower
+Times where response is slower
 - When I am with my family (Weekends, meals)
 - Driving to/from the office
 - Vacation